Specifically Designed for School-Based SLP’s, School and District Administrators, serving Grades P-12

 Special Benefits of Attending

-Each participant will receive an extensive digital resource handbook giving you access to countless strategies before, during and after the institute.
+Each participant will receive an extensive digital resource handbook giving you access to countless strategies.

 ASHA - CEUs